Good Health & Reduced Fatigue

 Humans are designed to be omnivores which means that our diet should contain meat,fruit and vegetables.
 Our research has recently lead to a new insight as to why meat is important.
 One of the key essential amino acids lost in sweat and urine is histidine.
 This amino acid is involved in protein synthesis, but specifically is required to synthesise haemoglobin.
 A deficiency of histidine leads to anaemia.
-Meat contains a large amount of carnosine which is made up of histidine and another amino acid called b-alanine.
+Meat contains a large amount of carnosine which is made up of histidine and another amino acid called beta-alanine.
 This represents a very important source of histidine which in deficit, could contribute to fatigue.

 Thus without meat in the diet, an important top-up of histidine is being missed.
 On this basis, our InnovAAte products should provide a very important top-up of histidine for vegetarians.

 What happens if the body cannot make the key amino acids fast enough to support the exertion?

 The body instigates the “catabolic response” to break down the body proteins to provide what it needs when it needs it.
 For example, the amino acid serine is lost in great abundance via sweat and urine and is used broadly in general metabolism.
 If the body needs to top up supplies of serine during exertion, then the catabolism of endogenous proteins in muscle can release what is required.

 The down side of this is that many of the other amino acid components present in the protein that is broken down, are not required in the same quantities, and thus get utilised as an energy source, get excreted or converted to fats.

 If we can supply precisely what is needed at the critical time that it is needed, then we can theoretically minimise the requirement for catabolism in the body and reduce wastage of other amino acids.